ashrith1357/sentinel/README.md

 Here is the Sentinel documentation aboutwriting policies with the Sentinel language, [the Sentinel documentation](https://docs.hashicorp.com/sentinel/writing/).
 We can also use the [tfe_sentinel_policy](https://www.terraform.io/docs/providers/tfe/r/sentinel_policy.html) resource from the [Terraform Enterprise provider](https://www.terraform.io/docs/providers/tfe/) to upload a policy using Terraform itself.

+# Sentinel and Policy as Code

+Sentinel fully embraces policy as code in a number of ways:

+    * Language.
+All Sentinel policies are written using the Sentinel language.
+This language is made to inputted directly to text files.
+As an additional benefit, all Sentinel-enabled applications share the same policy language.

+    * Development.
+Sentinel provides a CLI for development and testing.
+This local CLI can be used to verify policies before deploying them to a system.

+    * Testing.
+Sentinel provides a test framework designed specifically for automation.
+This allows developers and CI systems to further verify policies.

 # Imports

 Imports enable Sentinel to access external data and functions.